ryan-summers/shared-bus-rtic/README.md

 resource (e.g. as one larger `struct`) within the RTIC resources.
 This ensures that RTIC will prevent one driver from interrupting another while they are using the same underlying bus.

-This crate also provides convenience types for working with `shared-bus` RTIC resources.
+This crate also provides convenience types for working with RTIC resources that use the same underlying peripheral bus.

 ## Usage Example
 ```rust